solarwinds/solarwinds-snap-agent-docker/README.md

  APPOPTICS_HOSTNAME             | This value overrides the hostname tagged for default host metrics.
 The DaemonSet uses this to override with Node name.
  LOG_LEVEL                      | Expected value: DEBUG, INFO, WARN, ERROR or FATAL.
 Default value is WARN.
  LOG_PATH                       | Set this value to enable SolarWinds Snap Agent logging to file.
 Default logs are printed to stdout for SolarWinds Snap Agent running in Docker container.
 Overriding this option disable reading Snap Agent log using `docker logs`, or `kubectl logs`.
  SWISNAP_SECURE                 | Set this to `true` to run only signed plugins.
+Turned on by default for Kubernetes assets.
  SWISNAP_DISABLE_HOSTAGENT      | Set this to `true` to disable the SolarWinds Snap Agent system metrics collection.
  SWISNAP_DISABLE_PROCESSES      | Set this to `true` to disable the SolarWinds Snap Agent processes metrics collection.
  SWISNAP_ENABLE_DOCKER          | Set this to `true` to enable the Docker plugin.
 This requires Docker socket mounted inside container (done by default in DaemonSet).
  SWISNAP_ENABLE_DOCKER_LOGS     | Set this to true to enable Logs collector task for gathering Docker logs.
-If set to true, setting `SWISNAP_DOCKER_LOGS_CONTAINER_NAMES` var is mandratory.
+If set to true, setting `SWISNAP_DOCKER_LOGS_CONTAINER_NAMES` var is mandatory.
 This also requires Docker socket mounted inside container (done by default in DaemonSet).
  SWISNAP_DOCKER_LOGS_CONTAINER_NAMES | Space separated list of container names, for which log colelctor/forwarder should be set.
  SWISNAP_ENABLE_APACHE          | Set this to `true` to enable the Apache plugin.
  SWISNAP_ENABLE_ELASTICSEARCH   | Set this to `true` to enable the Elasticsearch plugin.
  SWISNAP_ENABLE_KUBERNETES      | Set this to `true` to enable the Kubernetes plugin.
 Enabling this option on the DaemonSet will cause replication of Kubernetes metrics where the replication count is the number of pods with Kubernetes collection enabled minus one.
 Typically Kubernetes collection is only enabled on the Deployment asset.
+ SWISNAP_ENABLE_KUBERNETES_LOGS | Set this to `true` to enable the default Kubernetes logs collector/forwarder.
+To enable this proper RBAC role have to be set (done for Deployment form this repo).
  SWISNAP_ENABLE_NGINX           | Set this to `true` to enable the Nginx plugin.
 If enabled the following ENV vars are required to be set:<br>*NGINX_STATUS_URI* - one, or multiple space-separeted link(s) to Nginx stub_status URI.
  SWISNAP_ENABLE_NGINX_PLUS      | Set this to `true` to enable the Nginx Plus plugin.
 If enabled the following ENV vars are required to be set:<br>*NGINX_PLUS_STATUS_URI* - one, or multiple space-separeted link(s) to ngx_http_status_module or status URI.
  SWISNAP_ENABLE_NGINX_PLUS_API  | Set this to `true` to enable the Nginx Plus Api plugin.
 If enabled the following ENV vars are required to be set:<br>*NGINX_PLUS_STATUS_URI* - one, or multiple space-separeted link(s) to Nginx API URI.